What is Money Laundering and Financing of Terrorism Risks?

-As for as, banking and financial transactions are concerned money laundering has three distinct stages.
+As far as banking and financial transactions are concerned money laundering has three distinct stages.

-1. Placement: Placement is the physical disposal of the proceeds resulted from illegal activity.
-Example: Purchase of high value goods, property or business assets by cash.
+1. Placement: Placement is the physical disposal of the proceeds resulting from illegal activity.
+Example: Purchase of high-value goods, property, or business assets by cash.

-2. Layering: Layering is the process of separating proceeds derived from criminal activity through complex financial transactions so as to disguise audit trial and provide anonymity.
+2. Layering: Layering is the process of separating proceeds derived from criminal activity through complex financial transactions to disguise audit trials and provide anonymity.
 Example: Wire transfer either using shell companies or funds disguised as proceeds of legitimate business.
 Cash deposit overseas or resale of assets etc.

 3. Integration: If layering is successful, the money enters the economy as normal business funds.
 Examples: Repayment of false loan.
 Bogus invoices as cover for transfer of funds and so on.